 Lockheed Martin’s Response to COVID-19

-National security never stops and Lockheed Martin plays an essential role in the national security industrial base, supporting the critical missions of our customers in the United States and abroad.
-We are working directly with and monitoring in real time the steps taken by federal, state and local officials to minimize the spread of Coronavirus (COVID-19).
-We continue to use best practices to mitigate risks and protect the health and well-being of our employees and partners, while ensuring we meet our commitments to national security.
+Lockheed Martin plays an essential role as part of the national security industrial base, supporting the critical missions of our customers in the United States and abroad.
+As we have done throughout the pandemic, we continue to follow federal, state and local legal requirements, including those mandating vaccinations.
+We also use other best practices to mitigate risks and protect the health and well-being of our employees and partners, while ensuring we meet our commitments to national security.

 Our Facilities teams have increased cleaning schedules within all our buildings and campuses across Lockheed Martin, with a high concentration on common areas like lobbies, restrooms, breakrooms and elevators.
-Upon learning of probable exposure, a contracted professional cleaning and restoration company sanitizes the employee’s workspace, surrounding workspaces, common areas, and entrances and exits throughout the building.
+Upon learning of a confirmed case for any employees working on-site, a contracted professional cleaning and restoration company sanitizes the employee’s workspace, surrounding workspaces, common areas, and entrances and exits throughout the building.
 This disinfection service meets CDC guidelines.

-We also regularly share exposure-prevention protocols to reinforce healthy behaviors.
+We also post signage on-site and regularly share exposure-prevention protocols to reinforce healthy behaviors.

 Q: What impact is COVID-19 having on Lockheed Martin’s supply chain?

 A: Throughout the pandemic, we helped ensure a healthy supply base, accelerating payments to more than 10,750 suppliers, including more than 6,500 small businesses across all 50 states, the District of Columbia, Puerto Rico, and 47 nations.
 We will continue to accelerate cash to small businesses and vulnerable suppliers to meet commitments vital to national security.